Pablostvz/My-Projects/README.md

-# Visual Analytics
+# My Projects
-Repository containing my visual analytics projects.
+Repository containing my visual analytics and machine learning projects.

 ## Customer Clustering
 Applying hierarchical clustering to an e-commerce dataset and creating a Tableau Dashboard to share the found insights.